 TIME DOES STAND STILL IN A FOREST

-A girlfriend and I promised each other to take the 52 weekend challenge.
+A girlfriend and I promised each other to take the 52 weekend challenge: hiking one day a week.

 We started September 2020, when we decided to become members of each other’s pods.